Hubie Brooks: Early years

-Brooks was drafted by the Montreal Expos as a senior at Manuel Dominguez High School in the 1974 Major League Baseball Draft but chose instead to attend Whittier College and stayed for 1975 through 1976 before transferring to Arizona State University.
+Brooks was drafted by the Montreal Expos as a senior at Manuel Dominguez High School in the 1974 Major League Baseball Draft but chose instead to attend Mesa Community College (Arizona) and continue on to Whittier College where he stayed from 1975 through 1976 before transferring to Arizona State University.
 With the Arizona State Sun Devils, Brooks appeared in two NCAA College World Series, winning in 1977.
 The ASU shortstop was drafted fifth overall in the January 1976 secondary draft by the Kansas City Royals, fourteenth overall in the June 1976 secondary draft by the Chicago White Sox, second overall in the January 1977 secondary draft by the Oakland Athletics, and again by the White Sox third overall in the June 1977 secondary draft; however, he did not sign with any team.
 After he played out his college career, he was drafted by the Mets third overall in the 1978 amateur draft, two selections behind ASU teammate Bob Horner.

-Unlike Horner, who was immediately assigned to the Atlanta Braves' major league roster upon signing, Brooks was assigned to the double A Jackson Mets, where he batted .216 with 3 home runs and 16 RBIs in 45 games.
+Unlike Horner, who was assigned to the Atlanta Braves' major league roster upon signing, Brooks was assigned to the double A Jackson Mets, where he batted .216 with 3 home runs and 16 RBIs in 45 games.
 The following season, with fellow Mets prospect Wally Backman playing short for Jackson, Brooks was converted to a third baseman.
 He also played some outfield with the triple A Tidewater Tides in 1980.

 New York Mets

 Brooks debuted as a September call-up in 1980.
 In 24 games, Brooks batted .309 with 1 home run and 10 runs batted in.
 He won the starting job at third out of Spring training 1981 and quickly became a fan favorite, batting over .300 for most of the strike shortened season.
 He finished the season at .307 with four home runs and 38 RBIs to finish third in National League Rookie of the Year voting behind Fernando Valenzuela and Tim Raines.

-Given the Mets' historic instability at third base, Brooks remained popular in New York City despite being a below-average fielder and as power hitter.
+Given the Mets' longstanding challenges in maintaining a consistent third baseman, Brooks remained popular in New York City despite being a below-average fielder and as power hitter.
 (He tied a modern major league record by committing three errors in one inning his rookie season.)

 He set a Mets record with a 24-game hitting streak from May 1 to June 1, 1984; during this period, he batted .398 in 83 at-bats.
 (The record has since been tied by Mike Piazza in 1999 and broken by David Wright with 26 and Moisés Alou with 30 in 2007.)
 He was having his best season statistically—having already set career highs in home runs (13) and RBIs (61)—when the Mets acquired third baseman Ray Knight from the Houston Astros on August 28.
 Brooks was subsequently shifted to short for the rest of the season by Mets manager Davey Johnson.